New World Treasures

 Measurements with 14k gold bezel

-Silver tetradrachm "shekel" from the Phoenician mint in Tyre, minted in 106-105 BC.
-Eagle standing on ships prow, palm across right wing, club to left with date above; laureate bust of Melkart.
-Coin is in extremely fine condition with lightly etched surfaces, and with bezel, is slightly larger than a half dollar in size.
-An excellent coin with nicely centered details.
+Silver tetradrachm "shekel" from the Phoenician mint in Tyre, minted in year 12 (115/14 BC), extremely fine condition.
+Eagle standing on ships prow, palm across right wing, club to left with date above; laureate bust of Melqart.
+Coin with bezel, is slightly larger than a half dollar in size.
+An excellent coin with nicely centered details and with both sides struck in alignment so that either side can be worn facing out.

 TOP OF PAGE